Vulcano: Medieval

 The first ascent of the volcanic cone is documented for the 13th century.
-The Dominican monk Burchard of Mount Sion, in his pilgrimage report to the Holy Land, tells of his return journey via Sicily, which probably took place in 1284.
+The Dominican friar Burchard of Mount Sion, in his pilgrimage report to the Holy Land, tells of his return journey via Sicily, which probably took place in 1284.
 On Vulcano he had climbed the summit "crawling on his hands and feet".
 His ascent can be considered authentic, as he reports in detail on his observations of the landscape and nature, for example describing the fumaroles or the diameter of the crater.

 The island of Vulcano as well as the Aeolian Islands are already known to Isidor of Seville, the Gallic bishop Arculf, who dictated his journey to the Holy Land to the Irishman Adomnan (before 680), or Bartholomew Anglicus.
 They are an integral part of medieval knowledge of the geography of the Mediterranean, but none of them wrote about Vulcano on their own initiative.

 Vulcano is also mentioned in the pilgrimage report (ca. 1350) by Ludolf von Sudheim, who, however, claims that he did not dare to climb it.
 Unlike Burchard of Mount Sion, Ludolf expected to find the entrance to hell at the crater.
 The Provençal knight Antoine de La Sale tells of an excursion to the island in 1406.
 His text is a didactic textbook for his pupil John of Calabria, the son of Duke Rene I of Anjou.